chrishayesmu/Blender-Spritesheet-Renderer/README.md

 # Installation

 1. (Prerequisite) Install [ImageMagick](https://imagemagick.org/script/download.php) from the official site.
 Note the installation path, as you may need to provide it in Blender later (though the add-on will attempt to auto-detect it when enabled).
 2. Download the [latest release](https://github.com/chrishayesmu/Blender-Spritesheet-Renderer/releases/latest) of Spritesheet Renderer.
 You do not need to unzip it.
+Make sure you are downloading the release file (Blender-Spritesheet-Renderer.zip) and **not** the zipped source code!
 3. In Blender, navigate to Edit > Preferences > Add-ons and click Install, selecting the ZIP file you just downloaded.
 4. Find "Animation: Spritesheet Renderer" in the list and make sure the add-on is enabled.
 5. In the add-on preferences, check that the ImageMagick path is populated.
 If not, provide the absolute path of `magick.exe` in your ImageMagick installation directory.